argos-ci/jest-puppeteer/README.md

 ### Configure ESLint

-Jest Puppeteer exposes three new globals: `browser`, `page`, `context`.
-If you want to avoid errors, you can add them to your `.eslintrc.js`:
+Jest Puppeteer exposes five globals: `browser`, `page`, `context`, `puppeteerConfig` and `jestPuppeteer`.
+If you want to avoid errors, you can add them in your ESLint config:

 ```js
 // .eslintrc.js